 If we require any funds on account of costs from you, we will write to you explaining fully what it is we need and why.
-In the event that we require you to let us have funds in advance, we will write to you separately.
-Furthermore if we agree to bill you monthly, quarterly or on an interim basis for work done on your behalf.
+We may bill you on an interim basis for work done on your behalf.
 This should assist you with managing costs on an ongoing basis.

 (iii) Recovering Costs from your Opponent and your Obligations

 In litigation, even when successful, you may not recover the full costs of pursuing your case.
 There is nearly always an element of non-recoverable costs irrespective of the outcome of legal proceedings pursued or defended on your behalf.
 Some courts such as the County Court, operate on scale fees that set out the amount that can be recovered for legal costs.
 However, we may have to charge you more than the scale fees.